 Castlevania: Resurrection, cancelled in March of 2000, was intended to be the seventeenth title in the Castlevania series for the short lived Sega Dreamcast console.
 This would also be the third Castlevania game, at the time, to enter the 3D realm.
 The game was to focus on Sonia Belmont and Victor Belmont, an 1800s vampire killer who had abandoned his lineage, in 1666, directly before Simon Belmont’s mission in the original Castlevania.

 Greg Orduyan, the art director for the game, is so far the only staff member on the project to speak of how it would have worked out.
 Its cancellation is credited to many things, including disagreements between the Japanese and American Konami teams, and the death of the Dreamcast.
 It is rumored that Castlevania: Curse of Darkness uses some environments that were originally in this game.
-A beta copy was offered for sale for 3,000 Euros sometime around 2003. – [info from Wikipedia]
+A beta copy was offered for sale for 3,000 Euros sometime around 2003 but then disappeared.

 Castlevania Resurrection: Intro

 What do you think about this unseen game?
 Give your vote!

 Would you like to add more info, screens or videos to this page?
 Add a comment below!

 - Lada Racing Club 2 [PC – Cancelled] - 10-07-2021